511A Main Building

 403A Grace Hall

 Dana joined Notre Dame in August 2016 as a member of the Business Intelligence team in the Office of Information Technologies.
-In October 2018, she transitioned to an embedded role with the Office of Strategic Planning and Institutional Research, assisting with reporting for the Institutional Research team and the university-wide dataND initiative.
+In October 2018, she transitioned to an embedded role with the Office of Strategic Planning and Institutional Research (OSPIR), assisting with reporting for the Institutional Research team and the university-wide dataND initiative.
 Prior to Notre Dame, Dana spent over ten years at Press Ganey, a patient satisfaction and experience consulting firm in their custom reporting department.

 Born and raised in South Bend, Dana graduated cum laude from Saint Mary's College with a B.S. in Mathematics in 2007, then received her MBA from Indiana University in 2013.
 She resides in South Bend with her husband, Ben, and their three daughters, two dogs, and tens of thousands of bees (they've recently taken up beekeeping as a hobby).
 Outside of work, Dana enjoys baking, photographing her kids, camping, and geocaching.